 You've outgrown ad-hoc spreadsheets and are investing in proper data infrastructure—but you're not large enough to justify a R2m+ annual salary for a Head of Data.
 You need senior capability on a fractional basis.

-Why Companies Engage an External Data Strategy Consultant
+Why South African Companies Engage an External Data Strategy Consultant

 There are specific situations where an independent, fractional Head of Data Strategy delivers more value than a permanent hire or a consulting engagement.